janholstjensen/rdkit4excel/doc/INSTALL.md

 ```

 If you already have a full Visual Studio install you can start a Visual Studio command prompt
-as administrator and that should be it.
+as administrator and then you should be able to run without errors.

-Alternatively you can download and install a minimal suite of MS Visual Studio tools.
+Alternatively, you can download and install a minimal suite of MS Visual Studio tools.

 * Download the "Microsoft visual C 9.0 for Python 2.7" package VCForPython27.msi from https://www.microsoft.com/en-us/download/details.aspx?id=44266 and run it.
 	* The MSI package installs per default for the current user only and so doesn't mess up your system settngs.